 Free Vs. Premium

-The platform has 2 modes, namely “Free” and “Premium”.
-Although a huge amount of content is available for free, some additional features like Pathways, AttackBox, Premium content and access to faster machines can be unlocked by going premium for $10/month.
+The platform has two modes — Free and Premium.
+Although a huge amount of content is available for free, some additional features such as Learning Pathways, AttackBox, and access to faster machines can be unlocked by going premium for $10 a month.

-The platform has a plethora of information with an extremely user-friendly interface.
-Through personal experience, we highly recommend the platform to professionals across all levels.
+TryHackMe has a plethora of information with an extremely user-friendly interface.
+Through personal experience, we highly recommend the platform to amateurs and professionals across all levels.
 Its minimal UI gives the platform an addictive appeal and the ranking system tops it off with a competitive edge.
 Needless to mention, getting your hands dirty and exploring are the two key elements that will sharpen your penetration-testing abilities — so, hey, get your TryHackMe on today!